 I broke because I knew that this was a tremendous loss that broke the heart of God.
 The loss that day wasn’t just in the physical.
 With the thousands that died, there were probably so many that didn’t know Jesus truly.
 Yes, I do believe, however, that God works in ways that we don’t understand and I believe he could have revealed himself to those in the Towers that day.
 But regardless, I believe that the hate that birthed the attacks that day broke God’s heart.
 I also believe that God was so proud of so many that day as they courageously laid their lives down for others, the greatest act of love.

 When my sister walked through the door that afternoon, she had barely known of the events that took place.
 Somehow her school had been pretty good about keeping the attacks hushed for the sake of the students.
 As she and I sat and watched the news, for what seemed like hours, she broke down and cried.
 From what I can remember, that was the day she decided her life’s path.
 She was already in JROTC at the high school.
 But as she watched the news and as the information became more and more clear, she knew we, as a nation, we were going to go to war for this.
 Though I don’t remember her exact wording or manner in which she said it, she confidently knew that as of the attacks on September 11th, she would be a chaplain for the soldiers that were inevitably going to war.
-Now more than a decade later, I sit so proud of my sister who currently l in the military with the very soldiers she promised to reach out to, for the purpose of loving and caring for them in their brokenness, loss, and struggle.
+Now more than a decade later, I sit so proud of my sister who currently in the military with the very soldiers she promised to serve, for the purpose of loving and caring for them in their brokenness, loss, and struggle.

 Sometime around dinner, my parents walked through the doors both having clearly been crying.
 A family friend was supposed to have been on the observation deck of one of the towers.
 They spent the whole day with his [now ex] wife trying to console her while trying to get in contact with him.
 Miraculously he got caught up at the hospital nearby as the towers were attacked.
 He still has a story to tell, one of survival, but not one of complete tragedy.
 Others from our church were in the towers.
 One man survived.
 His story is in this blog post: “Lunch with a Survivor”.